Shrivastav-Shivam/delta-demo/README.md

 # delta-demo
-This is demo for git and git-hub
+This is demo for git and git-hub.